-We identified the evaluation of the goodwill impairment loss recorded in the Innovia CGU as a key audit matter.
-This matter represented an area of significant risk of material misstatement and the high degree of estimation uncertainty in determining the value in use.
-Significant auditor attention and significant auditor judgment, in particular that of senior team members and valuation professionals with specialized skills and knowledge, was required in performing and evaluating the results of our procedures.
+We identified the evaluation of the goodwill and brands for impairment as a key audit matter.
+This matter represented an area of significant risk of material misstatement and there is a high degree of estimation uncertainty in determining the value in use.
+Significant auditor attention and significant auditor judgment, in particular that of senior team members and valuation professionals with specialized skills and knowledge, was required in performing and evaluating the results of our procedures